hanchyp/starx-project/README.md

-# 🌟 Starx Token Platform
+# 🌟 STARX Tokenize Platform

 A decentralized platform to empower music artists and their fans through token-based memberships and rewards.
 Built using modern Web3 and Web2 technologies.